SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Experiments

-\textbf{Granular insights.} Furthermore, the SMART-Bench framework reveals nuanced performance differences among LLMs that final answer accuracy can obscure.
-For example, while o4-mini and Claude3.7-Sonnet exhibit similar final answer accuracies (93.75\% and 93.53\%, respectively), o4-mini demonstrates markedly higher proficiency in the reasoning dimension (90.72\%) compared to Claude3.7-Sonnet (74.18\%).
-A similar pattern is observed when comparing o4-mini with DeepSeek-V3, demonstrating SMART-Bench’s capacity to reveal fine-grained performance gaps beyond final accuracy metrics.
-Additionally, consider o4-mini and GPT-4.1: they achieve comparable scores in the understanding dimension and the reflection \& refinement dimension.
-However, o4-mini's final answer accuracy (93.75\%) substantially surpasses that of GPT-4.1 (59.31\%).
-Our framework attributes this disparity primarily to GPT-4.1's lower reasoning (73.29\% vs. o4-mini's 90.72\%) and arithmetic (45.71\% vs. o4-mini's 98.25\%) scores.
+The SMART benchmark framework uncovers nuanced performance differences among LLMs that are obscured by final answer metrics alone.
+For example, while o4-mini and Claude3.7-Sonnet exhibit similar final answer accuracies (93.75\% and 93.53\%, respectively), o4-mini demonstrates markedly higher proficiency in the Reasoning dimension (90.72\%) compared to Claude3.7-Sonnet (74.18\%).
+A similar trend is observed when comparing o4-mini and DeepSeek-V3, further illustrating SMART benchmark’s capability to reveal fine-grained gaps that traditional outcome-based metrics miss.
+Additionally, although o4-mini and GPT-4.1 perform similarly on the Understanding and Reflection \& Refinement dimensions, o4-mini’s final answer accuracy (93.75\%) is markedly higher than GPT-4.1’s (59.31\%).
+Our framework attributes this disparity primarily to GPT-4.1's lower capability in two key dimensions—Reasoning, where it scored 73.29\% compared to o4-mini’s 90.72\%, and Arithmetic, where it achieved only 45.71\% in contrast to o4-mini’s 98.25\%.
 Thus, the SMART framework facilitates a deeper analysis and interpretation of the underlying causes for performance differences.

-\textbf{Data contamination.} Theoretically, LLMs should achieve higher accuracy on the arithmetic task compared to the final answer accuracy on the more complex seed questions, as the arithmetic tasks present simplified numerical computations in mathematical notation.
-However, our results reveal instances where models such as Gemma3-27B, GLM4-32B, GPT-4o, and GPT-4.1 exhibit lower ACC@Ar scores than their ACC@Fi scores.
-This counter-intuitive finding may suggest the presence of data contamination in the training sets of these models, where they might have memorized answers to full problems similar to those in standard benchmarks but struggle with the decontextualized arithmetic components presented in our SMART-Bench.